San Pedro de Atacama

 San Pedro de Atacama is a Chilean town and commune in El Loa Province, Antofagasta Region.
 It is located east of Antofagasta, some 106 km (60 mi) southeast of Calama and the Chuquicamata copper mine, overlooking the Licancabur volcano.
 It features a significant archeological museum, the R. P. Gustavo Le Paige Archaeological Museum, with a large collection of relics and artifacts from the region.
 Native ruins nearby attract increasing numbers of tourists interested in learning about pre-Columbian cultures.

 History

 San Pedro de Atacama grew, over centuries, around an oasis in the Puna de Atacama, an arid high plateau.
 Its first inhabitants were the Atacameños, who developed basketworks and ceramic pottery crafts that can be now be appreciated by tourists in the several souvenir shops as typical products of San Pedro de Atacama.
+There is debate over what degree of connection the Atacameños had to the Tiwanaku culture.

 It was part of Bolivia since independence from Spain until Chile claimed ownership during the War of the Pacific.
 During that war, the Battle of Río Grande was fought in the surroundings.
+With the creation of Atacama Province in 1829 San Pedro de Atacama lost its traditional status as regional capital to the port Cobija.
+As the government of Andrés de Santa Cruz sought to link the port of Cobija to the rest of Bolivia it promoted the cultivation of alfalfa in San Pedro to provide forage for travellers between the Altiplano and the coast.

+On July 18, 2024, the region suffered a 7.4 magnitude earthquake.